owenyeo/tp/docs/UserGuide.md

 #### 3.2.9 Deleting non-recurrring event from friend: `rmevent`

 Removes the specified event from the specified Person<br>
-If there are multiple schedules with the same names, this command will remove the earliest day in the week, but the later time in the same day.<br>
+If there are multiple schedules with the same names, this command will remove the earliest day in the week, but the later time in the same day.
+Again, strange but works!<br>

 **Format:**\
 To remove an event, you can use the rmevent command with the following parameters: